Higher Education, M.S.

 • Submit a one-page essay discussing professional goals connected to a career in higher education

-• Provide two professional/academic letters of recommendation
+• Provide one professional/academic letter of recommendation

-Program offered at a discounted rate of $500 per credit
+Discounted rate of $500 per credit

 Discover Immaculata

-Grounded in IHM tradition and charism since 1920.
+Grounded in IHM tradition and charism since 1920

 Find out what an IU education can do for your mind, your character and your future.